Skip to main content

 Grip strength and bone density are closely linked.
 Both depend on resistance training, adequate protein, and key nutrients like calcium, vitamin D, and magnesium.
 Patients with low grip strength often have lower bone density.
 Improving one usually improves the other.

-Yes, grip strength can be improved in older adults at any age.
-Studies show meaningful gains in 80- and 90-year-olds with structured resistance training over 8 to 12 weeks.
+Yes, grip strength can be improved in older adults.
+Even 80- and 90-year-olds make meaningful gains with structured resistance training over 8 to 12 weeks.
 The relative gains are sometimes bigger in older adults because their starting point is lower.

 Neuromuscular efficiency is how well your nervous system recruits muscle fibers.
 Heavy lifting trains the nervous system to recruit more high-threshold motor units (the strongest muscle fiber bundles).
 This is why initial strength gains in beginners come faster than muscle growth, the nervous system improves before the muscle visibly grows.